osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 ### Example of OSRS Cache Item Definition

 The information I wanted to extract from the OSRS Cache was the item definitions.
 I needed this information to get an up-to-date and complete list of all items in OSRS.
-The code snippet below show one item definition that has been extracted from the cache.
+The code snippet below shows one item definition that has been extracted from the cache.
 The specific item has the ID number of `22111` and is the `Dragonbone necklace`.

 {% highlight json %}
 {